Ready to make an appointment?

 Find a location near you to get started today with Fluoride Treatment

 NC Fluoride Treatments for Healthy, Strong Teeth

 Did you know that fluoride is the most effective agent to prevent tooth decay?
 Fluoride is a mineral that is naturally present in many foods and water supplies.
-The benefits of fluoride have been known for over 50 years and are supported by many professional health organizations.
+Supported by many professional health organizations, there are benefits to using fluoride.
 That’s why Carolina Dental Arts offers fluoride treatments in Goldsboro and all of our locations throughout North Carolina.

 Though most people receive fluoride from food and water, sometimes this is not enough to fight tooth decay.
 Our dentists may recommend the use of professional or at-home fluoride treatments if you experience the following:

 - Deep pits and fissures on the chewing surface

 - Inadequate saliva flow do to medical conditions, medical treatments or medications